quocanh969/highway-monitor/README.md

 ### `json-server --watch database/highways.json --port 3500 --routes database/routes.json` to run the simple json server host

-The API calls would be trigger 2 times at the mount phase of React since there is StrictMode in React 18
+The API calls would be trigger 2 times at the mount phase of React since there is StrictMode in React 18 You could remove the tag <React.StrictMode> or change the mode to production env to disabled this inconvenient feature.